 - Three students, case studies, complete with (for each student):

-- approximate dates served indicating the student was engaged for a minimum of twenty-four (24) weeks and for at least forty-eight (48) individual sessions;
+- approximate dates served indicating the students were each engaged for a minimum of twenty-four (24) weeks and for at least forty-eight (48) individual sessions;

-- priority scope and sequence established for the student that considers pre-assessment data and background information;
+- priority scope and sequence established for the students that considers pre-assessment data and background information;

 - recommendations in response to post-assessment data.
 Recommendations should consider not only the student’s intervention needs, but also their needs for additional assessment and their ability to function independently in the school setting.

 - Case studies should be typewritten and approximately 9 to 10 pages in length.
 (Case studies of less than 9 pages are usually not adequate to convey the required information.)
 Please use 12-point font, with clear headings (e.g., Background Information), and with clear charts, tables, and/or graphs for assessment data.
 Single spacing is acceptable.
 All case studies should be clearly written, well organized, and free of typos and basic writing errors in spelling, grammar, punctuation, capitalization, and sentence structure.

 - Student case studies should not include the student’s real names but rather should refer to them using pseudonyms in order to properly protect the student’s identities.

 The Structured Literacy/Dyslexia Specialist certification requires three case studies involving students with heterogeneous needs.
 “Heterogeneous” means that the students differ in their intervention needs.
 This requirement is meant to demonstrate that the applicant has the expertise to plan and deliver effective intervention for students with a variety of reading difficulties.